TechHireWorkshops/Data-Structures-Workshop/README.md

 ### Advantages of arrays

-- Arrays can store multiple data points of similar types
+- Arrays can store multiple data points of any type
 - The ability to access information from any point in the array

 ### Disadvantages of arrays